DPDK/dpdk/doc/guides/cryptodevs/mlx5.rst

 The encryption does not require text to be aligned to the AES block size (128b).

+For security reasons and to increase robustness, this driver only deals with virtual memory addresses.
+The way resources allocations are handled by the kernel, combined with hardware specifications that allow handling virtual memory addresses directly, ensure that DPDK applications cannot access random physical memory (or memory that does not belong to the current process).

 The PMD uses ``libibverbs`` and ``libmlx5`` to access the device firmware or to access the hardware components directly.
 There are different levels of objects and bypassing abilities.